 When you receive services from Plan providers, you will not have to submit claim forms or pay bills.
 You only pay the copayments and coinsurance described in this brochure.
-When you receive emergency services or services covered under our travel benefit, from non-Plan providers, you may have to submit claim forms.
+When you receive emergency services, services covered under our travel benefit or the dependent child out-of-area benefit from non-Plan providers, you may have to submit claim forms.